 MPU customers have the option to pay by telephone with a credit/debit card, or bank check.
 You can also check account balances.
 To access the system call toll free 1-877-653-0380.
 You will be asked for your 6 digit customer and 6 digit account number as it appears on your MPU bill.
 The system will tell you your account status, and give you the option to pay by phone with a debit card, credit card or bank check.
-Please note that a $3.50 convenience fee will apply to each payment made.
+Please note that a $3.85 convenience fee will apply to each debit/credit card payment made.
+There is no fee to pay by bank check.
 Final Bill payments cannot be accepted by phone.

 This service is only available for Residential Customers for transactions of $500.00 or less.